semperos/robot-remote-eval/README.md

 # Robot Framework Remote Keyword Evaluator

-This is an interactive GUI app for running your remote keywords, without having to put them inside a complete Robot Framework test and run it with pybot/jybot/standalone jar.
+This is an interactive GUI app for running your Robot Framework **remote keywords**, without having to put them inside a complete Robot Framework test and run it with pybot/jybot/standalone jar.

 ## Usage